dunglas/mercure/spec/mercure.md

  *  Subscriber: A client application that subscribes to real-time updates of topics using topic selectors.
 Typically a web or a mobile application, but can also be a server.

+ *  Subscription: A topic selector used by a subscriber to receive updates.
+A single subscriber can have several subscriptions, when it provides several topic selectors.

  *  Hub: A server that handles subscription requests and distributes the content to subscribers when the corresponding topics have been updated.
 Any hub **MAY** implement its own policies on who can use it.